selfint/code-blocks/README.md

 -   `codeBlocks.npmPackageName`: [NPM](https://www.npmjs.com/) package name of the `tree-sitter` parser to use for the language.
 Defaults to `tree-sitter-<languageId>`, change if the package name doesn't match the languageId.

--   `codeBlocks.parserName`: Filename of the WASM parser built by the `tree-sitter build-wasm` command, without the `.wasm` extension.
+-   `codeBlocks.parserName`: Filename of the WASM parser built by the `tree-sitter build --wasm` command, without the `.wasm` extension.
 Defaults to `tree-sitter-<languageId>`, change if the parser filename doesn't match the languageId.

 -   `codeBlocks.subdirectory`: Directory inside the NPM package containing the `tree-sitter` grammar.
 Defaults to the